CentaurusInfra/fornax/docs/setup-guide/cluster_setup.md

 #	Edge Cluster Multi-Layer Setup and Configuration

 ## Abstract
-The purpose of this document is how to setup and configuration hierarchical edge cluster, and describe the each step to create virtual machine, setup the port number, install kubernets, GoLang, and so on.
+The purpose of this document is how to set up and configuration hierarchical edge cluster, and describe each step to create virtual machine, setup the port number, install kubernets, GoLang, and so on.
 Running Cloud core and Edge core and deployed mission and task to Edge node.
 Improve the Edge computing.
 This Cloud and Edge design is derived from cloud end to edge end for Edge System Functional Description and the Setup Requirements Specification.
 The intended user of this program is the edge computing user.
-1. Virtual machine setup (create cloud core  and edge core virutal machine, and setup port),
+1. Virtual machine setup (create cloud core  and edge core virtual machine, and setup port),
-2. Fornax installation and configuration (install all the kubernetes compnents: kubectl, kubadm, bubelet),
+2. Fornax installation and configuration (install all the kubernetes components: kubectl, kubeadm, kubelet),
-3. GoLang installlation and configuration (install all GoLang component and load the Fornax source code),
+3. GoLang installation and configuration (install all GoLang component and load the Fornax source code),
 4. Generate machine security certification, and deployed to virtual machine,
 5. Install CRD file in cloud core.
 6. Run cloud-core and edge-core and deployed mission and verify the mission.